karayusuf/imified/README.markdown

   # Fetch the user details for a specific user.
   Imified.get_user(userkey)

-  # Fetch a list of all of the users know to the bot.
+  # Fetch a list of all of the users known to the bot.
   Imified.get_all_users

   # Update the status of your bot